 Types of Appeals

 The attorneys at the Law Office of Greg Quimby, P.C. can file appeals of judges’ orders.

-Typically this is an appeal of a magistrate to a District Court judge.
-Either in restraining orders or in divorce cases it is typical for the first hearing to be in front of a magistrate.
+- In-house appeals: This is an appeal of a magistrate to a District Court judge.
+Either in restraining orders or divorce cases, it is typical for the first hearing to be in front of a magistrate.
 This appeal is written to a District Court judge within the same building.
 Appeals of this nature typically take between one and three months.
 If the appeal of the magistrate is unsuccessful, then the District Court judge can be appealed to Denver.

-Both Greg and Erica have authored appeals both In House and to Denver.
-This service is less expensive than if we have done the initial trial work because then we recognize possible errors made by the judge.
-Outside “appeal specialists” must start from scratch which drives up the cost of appeals.
+Attorneys Greg Quimby and Erica Vasconcellos have authored appeals both in house and to Denver.
+This service is less expensive than if we have done the initial trial work because we recognize possible errors made by the judge.
+Outside “appeal specialists” must start from scratch, which drives up the cost of the appeal.
 Since we prepare the entire appeal within our office, costs are kept to a minimum.